-Two of my reasons for visiting Stewart Island were to hike the Rakiura Track, and view the birdlife on Ulva Island; I'll write separately about these another time.
+Two of my reasons for visiting Stewart Island were to hike the Rakiura Track, and view the birdlife on Ulva Island; I've written separate pages about those.
 Other people's visits include hiking and wildlife viewing in other places, plus boating, kayaking, diving, fishing and hunting.
 While there are organised tours, cruises and guided walks, you can do many of these things on your own.

 My third reason for visiting - one shared by most - was to simply relax and enjoy the peace and quiet.
 Where better to do this than a place where nothing feels urgent, where ATMs and fast food don't exist yet, where heavy traffic is impossible, and where the enchanted forest and native wildlife is much as it was before people came along.